Updated: Dec 6, 2022

 Laparoscopic Hysterectomy Scar Pictures

 Laparoscopic hysterectomy usually leaves 2 to 4 small scars at various locations through the abdomen.
 There are many successful laparoscopic approaches, so many scar patterns are possible.
-Laparoscopic scars are much less visible than an abdominal scar.
-Below are two images of laparoscopic hysterectomy scars.
+Laparoscopic hysterectomy scars are much less visible than abdominal scars.
+Below are two pictures of the stomach after a laparoscopic hysterectomy showing the scars.

 Abdominal Hysterectomy Scar Pictures